 4650 N Mammoth Mine Rd, Apache Junction, AZ 85119

 Located not far from the Superstition Mountain Museum, the GoldField Ghost town offers more buildings and views of the mountains but no ghosts.
 The location features old buildings, a church, lots of walkways, stunning mountain views, lots of old mining stuff, and railroad tracks as well.
 Early morning sessions are best due to the tourist nature of the location.
-There is no fee and parking is great.
+There is a $100 per hour photo fee with a one hour minimum. .

 E Boston and S Arizona Ave, Chandler, AZ